ninest/swipeable_card/README.md

 Default value: 2.0

 #### double `horizontalThreshold`
-The position the swipable widget is moved horizontally for it to be moved away.
+The position the swipeable widget is moved horizontally for it to be moved away.

 This [diagram in this video](https://youtu.be/g2E7yl3MwMk?t=56) may help you visualize the correct position.